Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 You may request an instructional session for your class.
 We work with students to help them develop search strategies, find and evaluate resources, and use resources effectively in coursework.
 And we will work with you to tailor our instruction to meet your specific course needs.
 Our program of instruction is developed in collaboration with classroom faculty to build general information literacy skills and is designed to fit into the framework of your course.
 Instruction provides students with

--   information tailored to course projects and assignments
+- Information tailored to course projects and assignments
--   exposure to discipline-specific research tools
+- Exposure to discipline-specific research tools
--   hands-on experience with relevant print and electronic resources
+- Hands-on experience with relevant print and electronic resources
--   experience with research strategies and information literacy skills
+- Experience with research strategies and information literacy skills

 Instruction includes presentations and hands-on active learning components, as well as class discussion.
 You may schedule an instruction session in the Center for Teaching and Learning, college classrooms or college computer labs.
 Please contact [Lee Keene](mailto:keenelp@whitman.edu) (509-527-5917), Head of Instructional and Research Services, to schedule your session.